ontodev/robot/docs/template.md

 2. Templates: ROBOT expects the second row to contain template strings for each column that will be used in the OWL conversion.
 See below for details on template strings.
 3. Data: ROBOT expects each of the remaining rows to correspond to an OWLClass or OWLIndividual.
 (In the future we may add support for other sorts of OWL entities).
 Rows with a blank "ID" column will be skipped.

 The `template` command accepts an optional input ontology, either using the `--input` option or from the previous command in a chain.
 If an input ontology is given, its RDFS labels will be used when parsing the template.
 The `--template` or `-t` option specified the CSV or TSV template file.
+Multiple templates are allowed, and the order of templates is significant.
 You can also specify the normal `--prefix` options, the `--output-iri` and `--version-iri`, and the usual `--output` options.
 See below for the three different merge options, and details on how they control the output of the command.

 ## Template Strings

-- `ID`: Every row that specifies a class must have an ID that ROBOT can convert to an IRI.
+- `ID`: Every term must have an IRI to identify it.
+This can be specified with an `ID` column.
 Usually this will be a prefixed ID like `GO:12345`.
 See the `--prefix` options for details.
 Rows with an empty ID cell will be skipped.
+- `LABEL`: If a term exists in an ontology, or its ID has been defined elsewhere (perhaps in a previous template), then the `LABEL` column can specify an `rdfs:label` that uniquely identifies the target term.
+This can be easier the numeric IDs for human readers.
 - `TYPE`: this is the `rdf:type` for the row.
 Because ROBOT is focused on ontology development, the default value is `owl:Class` and this column is optional.
 When creating an OWLIndividual, specify the class to which it belongs in this column.
 - `CLASS_TYPE`: ROBOT creates a class for each row of data.
 You must specify a CLASS_TYPE, which can be either:
     - `subclass`: the created class will be asserted to be a subclass of each templated class expression